edgi-govdata-archiving/eis-WARC-archiver/README.md

 Docker
 ---
 Install the Docker Engine on your machine, its available for Mac/Win/Linux, see [instructions](https://docs.docker.com/engine/installation/) for installation specific to your environment.
 Although this process has been only tested on Mac/Linux, it requires a bash shell.
-This process hasn't been tested for a Windows environment with a bash shell.
+This process hasn't been tested for a Windows environment with or without bash shell.

 # Usage
 Once the dependecies, specifically the docker environment is installed